AlexGCbn/CI_PP1_AEGEAN_EXPERIENCE/README.md

 ## User Stories:
 ### As a first time user, I want to:
-1. See photos of the meals.
+1. See photos of some meals.
 2. Know where the restaurant is located.
 3. See how I can contact the restaurant.
 4. Learn more about the restaurant's origin and creator.